Henry-Li-R/SnapNShift/README.md

 ## 🔁 Rescheduling Modes

-### Push Mode (Start Now)
+### Push Mode
+- Use case: need rescheduling when falling behind
-- All non-fixed tasks are re-anchored from current time
+- All non-fixed, incomplete tasks are rescheduled to start sequentially from the current time, mostly preserving their original order.
-- Task durations remain the same
-- Fixed tasks stay locked

 ### Compress Mode
-- Available time = Now → Day End (e.g., 9 PM)
-- Non-skippable tasks are scaled to fit
-- Skippable tasks dropped if not enough space

----

-## 🔮 Designed for Future Extensions

-Already structured to support:
-- Task types and time-of-day preference
-- Reflective prompts or feedback (“Why was this rescheduled?”)
-- Analytics (e.g., completion %, avg. overrun, skipped tasks)
-- Smart templates / recurring blocks
+- Use case: fast-tracking when ahead of schedule
+- All non-fixed, incomplete tasks are shifted earlier in the day if possible, filling available time slots before their original start time.

 ---